ArunBaskaran/Image-Driven-Machine-Learning-Approach-for-Microstructure-Classification-and-Segmentation-Ti-6Al-4V/README.md

 * Pre-trained weights: A set of pre-trained weights for this CNN has been provided in the Weights repository.

-* Pipeline-Demo: A Python implementation of the pipeline has been provided in the CNN-Demo_Keras sub-repository.
+* Pipeline-Demo: A Python implementation of the pipeline has been provided in the Keras_Implementation_Demo sub-repository.
 The source file offers the reader the option to either load pre-trained weights, or play around with the hyper-parameters to train the network from scratch.

 ### Similar algorithms: